Different times Nkechi Blessing and ex-hubby served goals before messy breakup

 I'm dating a 60-year-old man

-Popular Nollywood actress, Nkechi Blessing's marriage to her politician husband, Opeyemi Falegan crashed and there was a lot of drama on social media.
+The popular Nollywood actress' marriage to her politician husband, Opeyemi Falegan crashed and there was a lot of drama on social media.

 Nkechi has made it her duty to drag her ex in the mud while revealing some unpleasant secrets about him.